MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-configure-policy-settings.md

 ### Completely disable automatic Windows Updates

 Security and stability are at the core of a successful IoT project, and Windows Update provides updates to ensure Windows 10 IoT Enterprise has the latest applicable security and stability updates.
-You might, however, have a device scenario where updating Windows has to be handled completely manually.
+You might, however, have a device scenario where updating Windows has to be handled manually.
 For this type of scenario, we recommend disabling automatic updating through Windows Update.
 In previous versions of Windows device partners could stop and disable the Windows Update service, but this is no longer the supported method for disabling automatic updates.
-Windows 10 has a number of policies that allow you to configure Windows Updates in several ways.
+Windows 10 has many policies that allow you to configure Windows Updates in several ways.

 To completely disable automatic updating of Windows 10 with Windows Update.